keycloak/keycloak/.github/pull_request_template.md

 - [ ] Help has been implemented
 - [ ] axe report has been run and resulting a11y issues have been resolved
 - [ ] Unit tests have been created/updated
-- [ ] Formatting has been performed via prettier/eslint

 ## Additional Notes
 <!--